JamesRandall/Simple-Paging-Grid/README.md

 	}

 You can extend this object model with further data as required by your application and reference this from cell templates.
 See the section on Cell Templates for further details.

+If you are binding directly to a data array via the data property (as opposed to an array returned from a URL) then this object format is not required to support page numbering.

 ## Loading Data From A Client Object